It’s important to introduce a speaker or presenter well

 Here is a proven TIS formula to use for one-minute introductions:

-Firstly, speak of the topic, giving the exact title of the talk.
+Firstly, speak of the topic, giving the exact title of the talk or presentation.

 Tell the audience why this topic is important to them.

-Tell the audience your speaker’s qualifications.
+Tell the audience your speaker or presenter is qualified to speak.
 As the final two or three words of your introduction, give the speaker’s name.
 Be sure to say it clearly and distinctly.

-Imagine you are due to introduce John Smith, a certified public accountant, as speaker at a business lunch.
+Imagine you are due to introduce John Smith, a corporate affairs manager, as speaker at a business lunch.
 You can use the formula to introduce him or you can write out this script using the TIS formula for the host to introduce him.
 You can’t go wrong with this (unless you read it verbatim in a clumsy way!):

-“Today we are here to listen to this talk on ‘How to avoid the mistakes of unsuccessful businesses.’
+“Today we are here to listen to this talk on ‘How to avoid the mistakes of dealing with reporters.’

-“In its latest business survey last month, the Bureau of Statistics reported that unsuccessful businesses fail for three main reasons.
-Since we are all business people, we are eager to learn how we can avoid these three pitfalls and ensure our businesses remain viable.
+“In the latest industry survey last month, senior reporters generally said they receive 50-75 pitches every day from PR professionals.
+These pitches fail for three main reasons.
+Since we are all in the same profession, we are eager to learn how we can avoid these three pitfalls and keep our pitch rate as successful as possible.

-“Our speaker has had a distinguished career in accounting.
-Seven of his articles have been published in The Accounting Review and The Journal of Accounting Practice, and he is on the board of the National Institute of Chartered Accountants.
-He has studied the Bureau’s report and has some important advice for us today.
+“Our speaker has had a distinguished career in corporate affairs management.
+His corporate affairs team is rated among the best in this State, and he is on the State board of the PRSA.
+Mr Smith [“John” if it is an informal function] has reviewed the report and has some important advice for us today.